 Oh, and if you're a runner?
 Work your damn glutes!

 Add one or more of these exercises to every workout.
 Try 3 sets of 30-60 seconds.

 Some people think you should stretch before you move and build strength.
 I disagree.
 I believe we need to be flexible enough to have quality movement and joint integrity, but I don't view "being really flexible" as a goal for every client.

-That said, tight muscles can inhibit range of motion, so improving flexibility to the points of supporting proper movement mechanics is worthwhile.
+That said, overly tight muscles can inhibit range of motion, so improving flexibility to the point of supporting proper movement mechanics is worthwhile.

 The stretches that will help will be unique to you.
 Consider where you experience tightness and discomfort and focus on those areas as appropriate.